Understanding Intrinsic Robustness Using Label Uncertainty: Standard Concentration is Insufficient

 \begin{theorem} Consider the above Gaussian mixture model with $\ell_2$ perturbation metric.
 The optimal solution to the standard concentration problem \eqref{eq:opt concentration} is a halfspace, either

 where $b$ is a parameter depending on $\alpha$ and $\btheta$ such that $\mu(\cH_{-})=\mu(\cH_{+}) = \alpha$. \end{theorem}

-\begin{remark} Theorem \ref{thm:gaussian mix} suggests that for the Gaussian mixture model, the optimal subset achieving the smallest $\epsilon$-expansion under $\ell_2$-norm distance metric is a halfspace $\cH$, which is far away from the decision boundary of the ground-truth labeling function $c(\cdot)$.
-Note that when translated into the intrinsic robustness problem, the corresponding optimal classifier $f$ has to be constructed by treating $\cH$ as the only error region, or more precisely $f(\bx) = c(\bx)$ if $\bx\notin\cH$; $f(\bx) \neq c(\bx)$ otherwise.
-This is counter-intuitive, however, if we consider the learnability of $f$.
-Since all the inputs in $\cH$ and their neighbours share the same class label and are also far away from the decision boundary of $c(\cdot)$, examples that fall into $\cH$ should be easily classified correctly using simple decision rule, such as k-nearest neighbour or maximum margin.
-This again confirms our claim that standard concentration is not sufficient for capturing a meaningful intrinsic robustness limit for a classification problem. \end{remark}
+\begin{remark} Theorem \ref{thm:gaussian mix} suggests that for the Gaussian mixture model, the optimal subset achieving the smallest $\epsilon$-expansion under $\ell_2$-norm distance metric is a halfspace $\cH$, which is far away from the boundary between the two Gaussian classes for small $\alpha$.
+When translated into the intrinsic robustness problem, the corresponding optimal classifier $f$ has to be constructed by treating $\cH$ as the only error region, or more precisely $f(\bx) = c(\bx)$ if $\bx\notin\cH$; $f(\bx) \neq c(\bx)$ otherwise.
+This optimally constructed classifier $f$, however, does not match our intuition of what a predictive classifier would do under the considered Gaussian mixture model.
+In particular, since all the inputs in $\cH$ and their neighbours share the same class label and are also far away from the boundary, examples that fall into $\cH$ should be easily classified correctly using simple decision rule, such as k-nearest neighbour or maximum margin, whereas examples that are close to the boundary should be more likely to be misclassified as errors by supervisedly-learned classifiers.
+This confirms our claim that standard concentration is not sufficient for capturing a meaningful intrinsic robustness limit.